Sneakyfox1051/Spyder/README.md

 ## License

-SELF DRIVING ROBOT licensed under the Apache 2.0 License.
+ AUTONOMOUS DELIVERY DRONE  licensed under the Apache 2.0 License.
 See the [`LICENSE`](LICENSE) file for more information.